-Last month, media outlets across the world previewed Encased; an upcoming isometric dystopian sci-fi RPG releasing on Tuesday 7 September 2021 developed by Dark Crystal Games and published by Prime Matter.
+Last month, media outlets worldwide previewed Encased, an upcoming isometric dystopian sci-fi RPG developed by Dark Crystal Games and published by Prime Matter.
+The game will be released on Tuesday, September 7, 2021.

 - Setting your intelligence as low as possible